 You are under no obligation to provide any personally identifiable data to us for the purposes of a job application.
 However, we are unable to conduct an evaluation of your application without you providing any information allowing us to assess your suitability and availability or to contact you.

-At some events we work together with service providers such as Guest Company or smart and more.
-The service provider provides us with an online invitation management tool for opening events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for opening events.
+At some events we work together with service providers such as Guest Company.
+The service provider provides us with an online invitation management tool for events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for events.
 We have entered into a data processing agreement according to GDPR, Art.
 28 with the service providers.
 Data is processed exclusively for the purpose of sending invitations to a selected group of recipients.

 The service provider generally receives the following personal data from us for this purpose:

 In addition, we may receive data from our cooperation partners which we may have processed by the service provider on their behalf according to GDPR, Art.
 28.

 The legal basis for processing this data is provided by GDPR, Art.
 6(1)(f) ("legitimate interest") and the German Unfair Competition Act (UWG), section 7(3).
 The data will be deleted as soon as it is no longer needed for the processing purposes.